gertjana/mooving_golem/readme.md

 The original App is a command line app in Elixir which I use to keep track of my cycling

-Since then I use it to learn new languages and frameworks so far I've written it in:
+Since then I use it to learn new languages and frameworks, so far I've written it in:

 - Elixir cmd line with a json file backend
+- Go cmd line with a json file backend
-- Go cmd line and rest api with a json and faunadb backend
+- Go rest api with a faunadb backend
-- Scala / ZIO API with a faunadb backend
+- Scala / ZIO/zio-http/Tapir API with a faunadb backend
+- Rust axum api with a json file backend

 ## About the Golem PoC

-Functionality is split into
+Functionality is split into:

-- business logic with tests
+- business logic with tests in `./mooving`
-- webassembly module where the wit (webassembly system interface) is defined and conversion methods between the wit structs and the business logic structs
+- webassembly module in `./wasm` where the wit (webassembly system interface) is defined and conversion methods between the wit structs and the business logic structs

 ## build it